kaliop/ezdocker-stack/Readme.md

 eZ Publish Web Development Environment
 ============================================================

-This repository contains all the Docker images and build files needed to create and use an eZ Publish Development Environment.
+This repository provides a Docker stack management script and docker-compose.yml templates needed to create and use an eZ Publish Development Environment.

 It is to be used in conjunction with another repository which will contain the Application source code.
 The Application source code can be installed in the 'site' directory within the Development Environment root directory, or in your local main projects directory (~/www for example)

+All Docker images used in this stack are published on Docker hub, in klabs repository.

 ## System Requirements